joecowton/CV/README.md

 #### Makers Academy (October 2017 - January 2018)

 A intensive four month course which focused on:

-- Objected oriented programming
+- Objected oriented programming in [Ruby](https://github.com/joecowton/rps-challenge) and [Javascript](https://github.com/joecowton/bank)
-- Test driven development and behaviour driven development
+- Test driven development using [Jasmine](https://github.com/joecowton/gilded-rose), [Capybara](https://github.com/joecowton/makersbnb) and RSpec.
-- Pair programming and working in groups
+- Pair programming and working in groups, learning to project share on Github.
-- Learning a diverse range of technologies including:
-- [Node](https://github.com/joecowton/foodie), [React](https://github.com/joecowton/tic-tac-toe/tree/master/my-app), [Ruby](https://github.com/joecowton/rps-challenge), [Rails](https://github.com/joecowton/instagram-challenge), [Javascript](https://github.com/joecowton/bank), [Sequelize](https://github.com/joecowton/database-express), MongoDB, [PostgreSQL](https://github.com/joecowton/database-express), [Redux](https://github.com/joecowton/foodie), AWS, HTML5, Webpack, RSpec, [Capybara](https://github.com/joecowton/makersbnb), [Jasmine](https://github.com/joecowton/gilded-rose), [Mocha, Chai](https://github.com/joecowton/foodie)
+- Using [Node-Express](https://github.com/joecowton/foodie) and [Rails](https://github.com/joecowton/instagram-challenge) to create back-end servers.
+- Front end development using React and [Redux](https://github.com/joecowton/foodie) to store data in state.
+- Working with databases using both [Sequelize](https://github.com/joecowton/database-express) and [PostgreSQL](https://github.com/joecowton/database-express), and Mongoose and MongoDB.
+- Hosting databases remotely using mLAb and ElephantSQL.

-#### University of West England (2008 - 2011)

-- MSc Music Technology (Distinction)
+#### University of West England (2008 - 2011) MSc Music Technology (Distinction)

-- C++, [Juce](https://juce.com/), Audio DSP Development, Neural Networks, FFT Analysis.
+- A three year masters course with an emphasis on developing music software in C++ using the [Juce](https://juce.com/) framework.
+I learned to build a number of DSP audio plugins: reverbs, delays, flangers and other time based processors.
+- For my thesis I developed a machine learning application to extract rhythms and instrument types from audio recordings using a complex process of FFT analysis and neural networks to succesfully parse the audio.
+The app then replaced the sounds from the original recording with sounds of the users choice.

-#### School of Sound Recording, Manchester (2004-2006)

-- HND Music Production and Development (Distinction)
+#### School of Sound Recording, Manchester (2004-2006) HND Music Production and Development (Distinction)

 - Audio production: Pro-Tools, Logic, Cubase, live recording

 ## Skills